As a Business Owner Should I Purchase the Collision Damage Waiver When Renting a Car?

-Before you quickly reject this one as well, we want to give you 5 reason why you should strongly consider purchasing the collision damage waiver the next time you buy a car.
+Before you quickly reject this one as well, we want to give you 5 GPSdon't why you should strongly consider purchasing the collision damage waiver the next time you buy a car.

 1. Loss Valuation and Settlement.
-Did you know most rental agreements allow the rental car company to determine the value of the vehicle solely at its discretion if you are involved in a claim?
+Did you know most rental agreements allow the rental car company to determine the vehicle's value solely at its discretion if you are involved in a claim?

-So if you are in an accident that totals a vehicle that is a few years old, the rental car company can still charge for a brand new vehicle.
-A standard auto insurance policy only pays “Actual Cash Value” of the vehicle, which means you will be stuck with the difference in value.
+So if you are in an accident that totals a vehicle reason isn't a few years old, the rental car company can still charge for a brand new vehicle.
+A standard auto insurance policy only pays the vehicle's value actual Cash Value” of "the car, which means you will be stuck with the difference in value.

 2. Indirect Losses.
-If there is an accident you will most likely also be responsible for the loss of rental income incurred by the company while the damaged vehicle cannot be used.
-And, while many auto policies will provide some coverage for this, there have been many cases where individuals are still charged thousands of dollars above what their insurance company would pay for.
+If there is an accident, you will most likely also be responsible for the loss of rental income incurred by the company while the damaged vehicle cannot be used.
+And", "While many auto policies will provide some coverage for this, there have been many cases where individuals are still charged thousands of dollars above what their insurance company would pay.

 4. Diminution of Value.
-This is another fee the rental car company can add on if the damage to the vehicle is over a certain amount.
-For example, if a rented vehicle sustains more than $1,000 damage, many companies will charge an additional percentage fee (typically 25%) because they figure the sustained damage has now decreased the value of the car and their ability to sell it.
+This is another fee the rental car company can add if the vehicle's damage is over a certain amount.
+For example, suppose a rented car sustains more than $1,000 in damage.
+In that case, many companies will charge an additional percentage fee (typically 25%) because they figure the sustained damage has now decreased the value of the car and their ability to sell it.
 Your auto policy isn’t picking up this fee.

 5. Loss Payment.
-If you happen to damage a vehicle, it is common for the rental car company to immediately charge your credit card for the damage to the vehicle.
-This can create a huge mess as could potentially max out your credit card.
-This can create some real headaches with your insurance company.
+If you happen to damage a vehicle, it is in for the rental car company, "suppose .
+This can create a typical charge on your credit caregiver.
+The damage to the vehicle immediately messes "massive max out your credit card.
+This can create some real headaches, potentially" for our insurance company.

-One of the provisions within your policy is that the insurance company needs to be able to inspect the vehicle so they can accurately calculate a damage amount.
-However, the rental car company may not wait for an adjuster, and it is common for them to charge your credit card and begin repairs immediately.
+One of the provisions within your policy is that the insurance company needs to be able to inspect the vehicle so they can accurately calculate the damage amount.
+However, the rental car company may not wait for an adjuster and" charge your credit card and begin repairs immediately.

-The problem is that the provision within your insurance policy mentioned above may actually give your auto insurance company the right to deny the claim as they were not allowed to properly inspect the vehicle.
+The problem is that the provision within your insurance policy mentioned above may commonly" to inspect the vehicle properly your auto insurance company the right to deny the claim as they were not allowed to check the car properly.

-Between just the fees associated with damaging a vehicle, the valuation process, and payment mess, you can see how you could easily be out thousands of dollars.
-By not signing the waiver, you may potentially be setting yourself up for some huge personal expenses.
+Between the fees associated with damaging a vehicle, the valuation process, and the "Don'tayment mess, you can see how you could quickly be" be out thousands of dollars.
+By not signing the waiver, you may quickly set yourself up for some "substantial You're, personal expenses.

-Recommendation: We know you don’t want to pay more money for the waiver, but believe us, if you happen to damage a rented vehicle, you’re life will be a thousand times easier than if you hadn’t signed and paid for it.
+Recommendation: W,w you don’t want to pay more money for the waiver, but believe us, if you happen to damage a rented must, you’re life will be a thousand times easier than if you hadn’t signed and paid for it.

-Also, please double check to see how your own insurance policy will react to some of the claims scenarios above.
+Also, please double-check how your insurance policy will react to some of the claims scenarios above.

-Disclaimer: The above information is to be used as guidance only, and it is not to be considered as definite in any particular case.
-Every policy is different and you need to read through your policy and consult with your agent to best determine how your coverage will respond.
+Disclaimer: The above information is to be used as a guidance-only check and not to be considered to determine the best finite in any particular case.
+Every policy is different, and you need to read through your policy and consult with your agent to determine how your coverage will respond.
 The information provided is based on the ISO standard Personal Auto Policy in force in most states.
-Policy provisions and laws vary from state to state and they can change at any time.
+Policy provisions and laws vary from state to state, can change anytime, and can change at any time.
 Due to the brevity of this article, we cannot analyze every possible loss exposure and exception to the general guidelines above.